ConAntonakos/edX/README.md

-My work done in following edX courses:
+My work done in the following edX courses:

 - MIT 6.00x